Upper Canada Rebellion: Confrontation

 At noon on December 5, Mackenzie gathered the rebels and marched them towards Toronto.
-Meanwhile, Bond Head proposed a negotiating session with rebel leaders to Marshall Spring Bidwell, who declined.
-Bond Head then offered a negotiation with Rolph, who accepted.
+Meanwhile, Head proposed a negotiating session with rebel leaders to Marshall Spring Bidwell, who declined.
+Head then offered a negotiation with Rolph, who accepted.
 Rolph and Robert Baldwin met the rebel troops at Gallows Hill and stated the government's proposal of full amnesty to the rebels if they dispersed immediately.
 Lount and Mackenzie asked that this offer be presented in a written document and a convention be organised to discuss the province's policies.
-When Rolph and Baldwin returned to Bond Head, they were informed that the government's offer had been withdrawn.
+When Rolph and Baldwin returned to Head, they were informed that the government's offer had been withdrawn.
 Rolph and Baldwin relayed the rejection to the rebels, and Rolph told Mackenzie that they should attack as soon as possible because the city was poorly defended.
-Instead, Mackenzie spent the day burning down the house of Bank of Upper Canada official and questioning the loyalty of his troops.
+Instead, Mackenzie spent the day burning down the house of a Bank of Upper Canada official and questioning the loyalty of his troops.

-A few hours later Rolph sent a messenger to Mackenzie that Toronto rebels were ready for their arrival to the city and Mackenzie marched his troops towards Toronto.
-A group of twenty-six men led by Samuel Jarvis met the rebels on their march and fired upon them before running away.
-The rebels believed there were several battalions of troops firing upon them and several ran away.
+A few hours later Rolph sent a messenger to Mackenzie that Toronto rebels were ready for their arrival to the city, and Mackenzie marched his troops towards Toronto.
+A group of 26 men led by Samuel Jarvis met the rebels on their march and fired upon them before running away.
+The rebels believed there were several battalions of troops firing upon them, and several ran away.
 Lount encouraged some riflemen to return fire before realising that the enemy had left the battlefield.
 Lount and the riflemen marched to find the rebels who fled and found Mackenzie trying to convince the rebels to continue their path towards Toronto.
 The rebels refused to march until daylight.

-On Tuesday night MacNab arrived in Toronto with sixty men from the Hamilton area.
-Morrison was arrested and charged with treason while Rolph sent a letter encouraging Mackenzie to send the rebels home then fled to the United States.
+On December 5 Colonel Allan MacNab arrived in Toronto with 60 men from the Hamilton area.
+Morrison was arrested and charged with treason while Rolph sent a letter encouraging Mackenzie to send the rebels home, then he fled to the United States.
 Mackenzie ignored the letter and continued his plan for rebellion.

-On Wednesday morning Peter Matthews arrived at the tavern with sixty men, but Mackenzie could still not convince the rebel forces to march towards Toronto.
+On the morning of December 6 Peter Matthews arrived at the tavern with 60 men, but Mackenzie could still not convince the rebel forces to march towards Toronto.
 Instead, they decided to wait for Anthony Van Egmond to lead the rebellion into Toronto.
 The rebels raided a mail coach, stole the passenger's money and looked for information about the progress of the rebellion in London, Upper Canada.
 Mackenzie also attacked other travellers and robbed them or questioned them about the revolt.

 The government organised a council of war and agreed to attack the rebels on December 7.
-Fitzgibbon was appointed commander of the government's forces.
-Although initially believing the government's position was untenable he was inspired by a company of men that formed to defend the government.
-At noon Bond Head ordered that the troops, consisting of 1200 men and two cannons, march towards the rebels.
+FitzGibbon was appointed commander of the government's forces.
+Although initially believing the government's position was untenable, he was inspired by a company of men that formed to defend the government.
+At noon Head ordered that the troops, consisting of 1,200 men and two cannons, march towards the rebels.